Medical Citation Verification: How to Ensure Accuracy

 The system checks that reported effect sizes, sample sizes, confidence intervals, and statistical measures match the original data.
 This catches the most subtle form of hallucination: real papers cited for real findings with distorted numbers.
 A 20% risk reduction that is reported as 35% changes clinical decision-making, even though the general direction of the finding is correct.

-If any layer of verification fails, the citation is removed from the response.
+If any layer of verification fails, the citation is clearly flagged as unverified.
 This is not a configurable setting — it is how every response works.
-The result is that physicians receive only citations that have passed all three verification layers, or no citation at all.
-There is no middle ground where a partially-verified or suspicious citation reaches the physician.
+The result is that physicians always know exactly which citations have been confirmed against our index and which have not.
+There is no ambiguity about verification status.

 What to Look for in a Clinical Tool's Citation System